cerebral/cerebral/docs/developer_guide/actions.md

 ```

 ### Passing a payload
-Now we just need to change our button click to actually pass a message:
+As you can see we are passing the message as a payload in the onClick-Handler.
+Feel free to change it:

 *App.js*
 ```js